bartongroup/RATS/README.md

 `devtools::install_github("bartongroup/rats", ref="development")`

 From `v0.6.0` onwards, release versions of RATs continue to have a 3-part release number, whereas developmental versions now have a 4-part version number.
 Despite having version numbers, developmental versions are not archived and are **not suitable** for reproducible/critical/publishable analyses.
 They may also temporarily not work correctly or at all.
-For critical analyses you shoud use the latest release version.
+For critical analyses you should use the latest release version.

 Eventually, we aim to make the package also available through Bioconductor.

 ### Differential Transcript Usage

-A typical command to call DTU bootstrapped quantifications looks like this:
+A typical command to call DTU from bootstrapped quantifications looks like this:

 `results <- call_DTU(annot= my_identifiers_table, boot_data_A= my_list_of_tables_A, boot_data_B= my_list_of_tables_B)`